5.9 Occupational Safety and Health (OSH)

 4. Documented and maintained on center for a period of five years, then destroyed

 Identified deficiencies must be corrected promptly.
-Weekly and monthly inspections, and hazards identified during daily observations, must be documented.
-Records of inspections and actions taken to correct deficiencies must be maintained by the center Safety Officer for three years, and made available upon request.
+Records of inspections and actions taken to correct deficiencies must be maintained by the center Safety Officer for three years and made available to DOL upon request.

 c.
 Daily Observations